ovh/docs/pages/web/domains/dns_zone_edit/guide.en-ca.md

 > A TXT record using the same domain or subdomain as a CNAME record will disrupt the CNAME record.
 Your CNAME record will only work partially or not at all.
 >

-**NS** field: Defines the DNS servers associated with your DNS zone.
+**NS** fields: Define the DNS servers associated with your DNS zone.
 For example, if the NS records in your DNS zone display the servers *dns19.ovh.net* and *ns19.ovh.net*, you will need to use them in the `DNS servers`{.action}  tab in your Control Panel.
-Please refer to our [guide on Editing DNS servers for an OVHcloud](../web_hosting_general_information_about_dns_servers/) domain name for more information.
+Please refer to our guide on [Editing DNS servers for an OVHcloud domain name](../web_hosting_general_information_about_dns_servers/) for more information.

 > [!warning]
 >
-> Do not modify the NS records in your DNS zone using the `Modify button in text`{.action} mode, in favour of DNS servers external to OVHcloud.
+> Do not modify the NS records in your DNS zone using the button `Change in text format`{.action}, in favour of DNS servers external to OVHcloud.
 This DNS zone works **only** with OVHcloud DNS servers.
 >

 #### Email records

 **MX**: Links a domain name to an email server.
 For example, the address *10 mx1.mail.ovh.net* corresponds to one of the OVHcloud email servers when you have an OVHcloud email solution.
 Your email provider may have several email servers: Several MX fields must therefore be created.
-Please read our guide on [Adding an MX record to your domain](../mail-mutualise-guide-de-configuration-mx-avec-zone-dns-ovh/) name’s configuration.
+Please read our guide on [Adding an MX record to your domain name’s configuration](../web_hosting_configuring_mx_with_the_ovh_dns_zone/).

 **SPF**: Avoids potential identity theft on email addresses using your domain name (spoofing).
 For example, the record *v=spf1 include:mx.ovh.com ~all* indicates that only the outgoing servers linked to your OVHcloud mail offer can be considered legitimate by the incoming server.
 You can enter this record as a TXT record, or via our automatic configuration system.
-For further information, please refer to our guide on [Adding an SPF record to your domain](../web_hosting_the_spf_record/) name’s configuration.
+For further information, please refer to our guide on [Adding an SPF record to your domain name’s configuration](../web_hosting_the_spf_record/).

 **DKIM**: Checks the authenticity of the sender’s domain name, and ensures the integrity of the email sent.
 The DKIM record is a key that consists of several characters.
 The DKIM key is provided by your email service provider.
 You can enter it as a TXT record.

-**DMARC**: Helps authenticate e-mails in association with SPF and/or DKIM methods.
+**DMARC**: Helps authenticate emails in association with SPF and/or DKIM methods.
 This value will be given to you by your email provider, and will at least be associated with an SPF or DKIM record.

 #### Extended records